-Our cost of revenues include a significant component of depreciation of the Deep TMS systems, due to the fact that we maintain ownership of our systems under our fixed-fee lease and risk share model, in which we lease the system for use by our customers, rather than sell it outright.
-We expect to continue to own our Deep TMS systems under our fixed-fee lease and risk share model for the foreseeable future, which allows us to maintain our relatively low cost of revenues.
+Our cost of revenues includes a significant component of depreciation of the Deep TMS systems, due to the fact that we maintain ownership of those systems placed under our fixed-fee lease model, in which we lease the system for use by our customers, rather than sell it outright.
+We expect to continue to own those of our Deep TMS systems which have been placed under our fixed-fee lease model for the foreseeable future, which allows us to maintain our relatively low cost of revenues for those systems.

 In the case of the Deep TMS systems that we sell under our sales model, the entire cost of the Deep TMS system is recognized upon such sale.
 The cost of revenues for systems that we sell primarily consists of the costs of raw materials, including components purchased from our third-party contract manufacturers and manufacturing and assembly of the components that we perform ourselves.
-While we have previously used a third-party stimulator for our Deep TMS systems, we developed and have received FDA clearance for our own proprietary stimulator for MDD (in May 2018),OCD (in March 2019), and smoking addiction (in April 2021).
-Consequently, we believe that our cost of revenues with respect to system components will decrease.
+While we have previously used a third-party stimulator for our Deep TMS systems, we developed and have received FDA clearance for our own proprietary stimulator for MDD (in May 2018), OCD (in March 2019), and smoking addiction (in April 2021).